Handsdown

 Just go to your favorite project that has lots of docstrings but missing

-auto-generated docs and let handsdown
+auto-generated docs and let handsdown do the thing.

 cd ~/my/project